cmeesala/vocalflow/README.md

 ## Usage

 1. Launch the app
-2. Say "hey pandora" to wake up the assistant
+2. Say "hey luma" to wake up the assistant
 3. Speak your command or question
 4. The assistant will respond through both text and speech
 5. Say "goodbye" to end the conversation